awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 The following example Lambda function uses the [AWS IoT Greengrass Machine Learning SDK](lambda-functions.md#lambda-sdks-ml) to interact with an Image Classification connector\.

 **Note**
- You can download the SDK from the **Software** page in the AWS IoT console or from the [AWS IoT Greengrass Machine Learning SDK](what-is-gg.md#gg-ml-sdk-download) downloads\.
+ You can download the SDK from the **Software** page in the AWS IoT Core console or from the [AWS IoT Greengrass Machine Learning SDK](what-is-gg.md#gg-ml-sdk-download) downloads\.

 The example initializes an SDK client and synchronously calls the SDK's `invoke_inference_service` function to invoke the local inference service\.
 It passes in the algorithm type, service name, image type, and image content\.
 Then, the example parses the service response to get the probability results \(predictions\)\.